-School Meal: TBC per day for Key Stage 2 pupils Free per day for Reception and Key Stage 1 pupils hot drinks are not allowed and if the lunch box does not contain a cup, children should bring a straw for their drinks.
+School Meal: £2.30 per day for Key Stage 2 pupils

+Free per day for Reception and Key Stage 1 pupils

+Packed Lunches: Statutory aged children may bring a packed lunch, which should be in an airtight container, clearly labelled with their name.
+Cans, glass bottles and flasks with hot drinks are not allowed and if the lunch box does not contain a cup, children should bring a straw for their drinks.
 To encourage healthy eating habits, gum is not allowed in the school and sweets or chocolate, or crisps should not be included in packed lunches.